klamann/raspi-poe-mon/README.md

     pip install --upgrade poetry

-Then install the package with
+Clone this repo and install the package with

     poetry install